cesbo/help/en/book/protocols/hls.md

 Playlist contains a list of Media Segments, which, when played sequentially, will play the full media file.
 A Media Playlist contains a series of Media Segments that make up the full media file.
 A Media Segment is specified by a URI or byte range.

 Each Media Segment in a Media Playlist contains a part of the full media file and has a unique integer Media Sequence Number.
 The Media Sequence Number of the first segment in the Media Playlist is either 0 or declared in the Playlist.
-The Media Sequence Number of every other segment is equal to the Media Sequence Number of the segment that precedes it plus one.
-This allows you to combine Media Segments into one sequence.
+Number of every other segment is equal to the Media Sequence Number of the segment that precedes it plus one.
+This allows the protocol to combine Media Segments into one sequence.

 ### Distributor